KendallRey/mui-component-generator/README.md

 # Mui Component Generator (in Development)
-A generator for MUI components in ReactJS
+A generator for MUI components in ReactJS, to kickstart your customizable components from start.

 ## Note
 No need for `npm install`, just run and install via `npx` and make sure to use `--dir` flag.